prashant-ramcharan/courgette-jvm/README.md

 * **slackEventSubscription**: The Courgette events to subscribe to that gets posted to Slack.

+* **mobileDevices**: The devices that Courgette will use to track and allocate for parallel mobile tests.
+  * This option is required when using the `CourgettePlugin.MOBILE_DEVICE_ALLOCATOR` plugin.

 * **cucumberOptions** : The standard cucumber options for specifying feature paths, glue, tags etc..
     * The `publish` cucumber option (_supported from version 5.1.0_) will publish a single cucumber report after parallel execution.
         * The published report link will be displayed in the console and saved to `${reportTargetDir}/cucumber-report-link.txt`.